-3.1 INAPPROPRIATE TECHNOLOGIES
+3.1.
+Inappropriate Technologies

 Even if countries have access to the same technologies $(\xi \to \infty, \text{ implying that } A_H^S / A_L^S = A_H^N / A_L^N = A_H / A_L)$ , technologies developed in rich countries may not be appropriate for the needs of poor countries.
-The reason is that there might be a technology-skill mismatch: when the South is using technologies that are designed for the North economy, it may lack the skill endowment required to operate them optimally.
+The reason is a technology-skill mismatch: When the South uses technologies that are designed for the North's economy, it may lack the skill endowment required to operate them optimally.
 For example, very poor countries with low literacy rates may lack the skills that are necessary to benefit fully from the IT revolution.

-To address this point formally, we start by showing that if technical change originates entirely in the North its direction is efficient from the viewpoint of the North itself.
-An efficient allocation maximizes the PDV utility of the representative consumer, given by where aggregate output can be written - substituting (9) into (3)- as:
+To address this point formally, we start by showing that if technical change originates entirely in the North, its direction is efficient from the viewpoint of the North.
+An efficient allocation maximizes the PDV (present discounted value) utility of the representative consumer, given by where (substituting Equation 9 into Equation 3) aggregate output can be written as